Tested Baking & Dessert Recipes & Videos

 Peanut Butter Cups: Line 36 miniature muffin cups with paper liners.

-Place the peanut butter, unsalted butter, and salt in a microwaveable bowl, and heat in the microwave for about one minute or just until soft, but not melted (check and stir the ingredients every 20 seconds).
+Place the peanut butter, butter, and salt in a microwaveable bowl.
+Heat in the microwave until quite soft (for about 30-60 seconds, but check and stir every 20 seconds).
 Stir in the confectioners sugar.

 Makes about 36 peanut butter cups.
 Preparation time 30 minutes.